cogentcore/core/README.md

 The previous owner of this project (pmezard) did not have the time to continue working on it.
 Additionally I (ianbruene) needed additional ported features.

-I have taken over maintenance and further development of the project
+For these reasons I have taken over maintenance and further development of the project.

 [![GoDoc](https://godoc.org/github.com/ianbruene/go-difflib/difflib?status.svg)](https://godoc.org/github.com/ianbruene/go-difflib/difflib)

-Go-difflib is a partial port of python 3 difflib package.
-Its main goal is to make unified and context diff available in pure Go.
+Go-difflib is an as yet partial port of python 3's difflib package.

-The following class and functions (and related tests) have be ported:
+The following publicly visible classes and functions have been ported:

 * `SequenceMatcher`
 * `Differ`